 This study addresses the scarcity of research comparing the impact of marble waste powder (MWP) substitution for fine aggregate versus cement in M40 grade concrete.
-It aims to assess mechanical properties such as flexural-tensile strength (FTS) and elasticity, often overlooked in previous studies focused solely on compressive strength.
+It aims to assess mechanical properties such as flexural-Table 1.
+Characteristics of replacing materials in concrete mix tensile strength (FTS) and elasticity, often overlooked in previous studies focused solely on compressive strength.
 Moreover, the research provides a vital cost estimate for market viability, enhancing understanding of MWP utilization in concrete.
 By emphasizing these aspects, the study seeks to contribute valuable insights into optimizing MWP incorporation in concrete mixtures, thereby advancing sustainable construction practices and resource management in the industry.

-2. Materials and Methodology
+2. Materials and methodology

-The goal of this study was to conduct an experiment to see if 25% and 35% MWP could be applied as a partial supplement for PC and fine aggregate in construction mixes [37-39].
-Because the existing literature has indicated that these percentages may be used without substantial reduction, the high percentages of 25% and 35% were chosen [40-44].
-In order to assess the economic viability of this substitution, the physical behaviour of the new concrete was compared to the cost [45].
-As shown in Figure 1, all of the ingredients utilised in the mixes are as follows:
+The goal of this study was to conduct an experiment to see if 25% and 35% MWP could be applied as a partial supplement for PC and fine aggregate in construction mixes (Varshney; Li et al. 2020; Velumani et al. 2023).
+Because the existing literature has indicated that these percentages may be used without substantial reduction, the high percentages of 25% and 35% were chosen (Krishnasamy et al. 2024; Johnson et al. 2010; Padmapoorani et al. 2023; Pattusamy et al. 2023; Ravikumar et al. 2023).
+In order to assess the economic viability of this substitution, the physical behaviour of the new concrete was compared to the cost (Loganathan et al. 2022) As shown in Figure 1, all of the ingredients utilised in the mixes are as follows: